laobamac/OCLP-Mod/docs/TROUBLESHOOTING.md

 ## Reboot when entering Hibernation (`Sleep Wake Failure`)

-[Known issue on some models](https://github.com/laobamac/oclp-mod/issues/72), a temporary fix is to disable Hibernation by executing the following command in the terminal:
+[Known issue on some models](https://github.com/dortania/Opencore-Legacy-Patcher/issues/72), a temporary fix is to disable Hibernation by executing the following command in the terminal:

 ```
 sudo pmset -a hibernatemode 0
 ```

-## How to Boot Recovery through OCLP-Mod
+## How to Boot Recovery through OpenCore Legacy Patcher

 By default, the patcher will try to hide extra boot options such as recovery from the user.
 To make them appear, simply press the `Spacebar` key while inside OpenCore's Picker to list all boot options.